Reviews You Can Rely On

 Expensive

 The POC Infinite All-Mountain Shorts have a unique design that provides more knee coverage and works very well with knee pads.
-The hem of the shorts is cut at a dramatic angle making them significantly longer in the front than the back.
+The hem of the shorts is cut at a dramatic angle, making them significantly longer in the front than the back.
 They work well without knee pads, and the unique cut helps to prevent any pad gap when used with light to medium-duty pads.
-These shorts have a trim fit and a high level of comfort and pedal-friendliness.
+These shorts have a trim fit, high comfort, and pedal-friendliness.
 The wind-resistant stretch material is blended with Cordura for added durability and treated with a DWR to resist moisture.
-The seat is reinforced with a Nylon Ripstop and zippered thigh vents help to keep the air flowing on warm days.
-External Velcro tabs on the waistband allow you to dial in the fit, a zippered back pocket is ideal for stashing cash or a card while you ride.
+The seat is reinforced with a Nylon Ripstop, and zippered thigh vents help to keep the air flowing on warm days.
+External Velcro tabs on the waistband allow you to dial in the fit; a zippered back pocket is ideal for stashing cash or a card while you ride.

-While we liked almost everything about the Infinite All-Mountain shorts, we didn't find the hip pocket design to be particularly user-friendly.
-An overlapping "envelope" style closure works okay, but we found it to make getting items in and out of the pockets more of a pain than it needs to be.
-The unique cut and articulation of the knees may also not be everyone's cup of tea.
-That said, we think these quality shorts work great for trail and all-mountain riding.
+We liked almost everything about the Infinite All-Mountain shorts, but we didn't find the hip pocket design particularly user-friendly.
+An overlapping “envelope” style closure works okay, but retrieving items from it is a little annoying.
+Also, the unique cut and articulation of the knees might not be for everybody.
+Critiques aside, these quality shorts work great for trail and all-mountain riding.
+For a pair featuring a better pocket design, we like the 7Mesh Glidepath, which we found also works great with knee pads.

 Read more: POC Infinite All-Mountain Shorts review